alexnava86/SimpleCalculator/README.md

 # SimpleCalculator
- Simple .NET/C# Windows Form App to calculate the product of two operands
+.NET/C# Windows Form App to calculate the product of two operands.